 Snorkeling vs Scuba Diving

 Now that I’ve run through the basics with you, it’s worth looking at each of these points in a bit more detail.
-Don’t go ahead and take on a scuba dive, or fit yourself with any kind of snorkel, until you’ve taken a look at the following point!

 For snorkelling, you only need a mask and a snorkel

 Scuba diving requires much more in the way of specialist equipment.
 For example, to scuba dive, you will normally need a diving suit, a diving mask, tank, regulators, fins and a bouyancy control device (BCD).
+Check out the buying scuba gear guide here for the bare essentials.

 To dive, you'll need to be qualified, or need instructor support in the water